Yggdrass/Semester_Project_2/README.md

 As a small note in the end:
 I have not been able to use Ghantchart as much, since it is both new to me and I prefer o use the Trello board instead.
 Because of my health I have been focusing on using the time to finish the project using the Trello board and there fore I have forgot to use ghantt chart.
 I will instead set up the chart to display what I would do if I used it.

+##Running the project

+First you click on the green code-button and then open the project in GitHub-desktop.
+Clone it to your local device and then open it in VS-code or your coding software of choice.
+Type and install "npm i" in the terminal, then open the project locally in your browser by enter "npm run watch" and then press the "Go live" button below the terminal (in VS code).
+The project will now open as a new tab in your web browser.
+Now you can freely explore the website.

+##Contact

+If you want to ask me any questions or otherwise want to get in touch, you can contact me on my email: audunroald@gmail.com.